 Awakening to our full power is a process of subtraction—subtracting out the toxic messages and beliefs that we’ve acquired and replacing them with beliefs that reflect our authentic and undiluted truth.
 Learn more about the role of emotional caretaker, how it shapes you, and how to release yourself from this stifling role.

-In this process, pur heart is being refined and “tenderized” to be a more spacious home for the Divine within us to emerge and live through us; a vehicle for true compassion to be expressed to the world.
+As we go though this messy and often painful process, our heart is being refined and “tenderized” to be a more spacious home for the Divine within us to emerge and live through us; a vehicle for true compassion to be expressed to the world.

 The parts we’d like to skip over or speed up are precisely the steps that transform us into the divine beings that we truly are at our core.